 Let's say your fixed costs for the month were $10,000 total, and your restaurant is open eighty hours per week in a 31-day month.
 Assuming you’re open every day, your overhead rate would be $28.23 per hour and $322.58 per day.
 However, these numbers would increase if you were calculating for a shorter month, like the 28-day month of February, because you’re allocating the same amount of money over fewer working hours.
 In that case, costs would go up to $31.25 and $357.14 per hour and day, respectively.

 The equation for overhead rate is:

-4. Prime Cost
+4. Prime cost

 Prime cost is an important metric because it represents the bulk of a restaurant’s controllable expenses.
 While you can't control fixed rent costs on a weekly or monthly basis, you can find ways to decrease prime costs by managing labor carefully.
-Thus, a restaurant’s prime cost represents the primary area a restaurant owner can optimize in order to decrease costs and increase profit.
+Prime cost represents the primary area a restaurant owner can optimize in order to decrease costs and increase profit.

 Now that you know how to calculate COGS, calculating prime cost is straightforward.
 Add up all of your various labor-related costs.
 These costs include salaried labor, hourly wages, payroll tax, and benefits.
 Then, simply add the sum of your labor costs and your COGS to find your restaurant’s prime cost.

 The equation for prime cost is:

 Prime cost = Labor + COGS

 5. Food cost percentage